 - Step 3: Make sure the mixture is fully blended.

-- Step 4: Remove the blender from the foundation.
+- Step 4: Take the blender off its base.

 - Step 5: Use a fork to search for large pieces to ensure no chunks.